Mark Cullen (English footballer)

 A former Newcastle United youth-team player, he went on to graduate from the Hull City Academy and make his Premier League debut for the club in the 2009–10 season.
 He spent the next three seasons on loan at Bradford City, Bury and Stockport County, before taking a free transfer move to Luton Town in May 2013.
-Luton won promotion back into the English Football League as champions of the Conference Premier at the end of the 2013–14 season and he was sold on to Blackpool for a fee of £180,000 in June 2015 after a successful season in League Two.
-Blackpool were relegated from League One the next year, but secured an immediate promotion after Cullen scored the winning goal in the 2017 League Two play-off Final.
-He then struggled with injuries over the next two years, spending time on loan at Carlisle United, before he was allowed to move on to Port Vale in June 2019.
-He spent two seasons at the Vale though struggled for first-team appearances and moved on to Hartlepool United in August 2021.
+Luton won promotion back into the English Football League as champions of the Conference Premier at the end of the 2013–14 season.
+He was sold to Blackpool for a fee of £180,000 in June 2015 after a successful season in League Two.
+Blackpool were relegated from League One the next year but secured an immediate promotion after Cullen scored the winning goal in the 2017 League Two play-off final.
+He then struggled with injuries over the next two years, spending time on loan at Carlisle United before he was allowed to move on to Port Vale in June 2019.
+He spent two seasons at the Vale, though he struggled for first-team appearances, and moved on to Hartlepool United in August 2021.
 He then signed permanently for National League North side AFC Fylde six months later.
+He started the 2023–24 season with Bamber Bridge.